eserlxl/vglog-filter/doc/MSAN_LIMITATIONS.md

 ## Conclusion

-The MemorySanitizer warnings related to the C++ regex library are known limitations and do not indicate bugs in our code.
-Our fixes minimize the impact and ensure the program functions correctly.
+The MemorySanitizer warnings related to the C++ standard library (string streams, filesystem operations, and regex implementation) are known limitations and do not indicate bugs in our code.
+Our comprehensive fixes minimize the impact and ensure the program functions correctly.
 The test suite verifies that all functionality works as expected despite these library limitations.

 **Current Status**: The program successfully processes valgrind log files and all functionality works correctly.
-The MSan warnings are limited to the C++ standard library's regex implementation and do not affect the program's operation.
-Our enhanced locale initialization and other fixes help minimize the impact of these library limitations.
+The MSan warnings are limited to known C++ standard library limitations and do not affect the program's operation.
+Our fixes include:

+1. **String stream replacement**: Replaced `std::ostringstream` with regular `std::string` objects
+2. **Manual character classification**: Replaced `std::isdigit`/`std::isspace` with manual comparisons
+3. **String-based path validation**: Replaced filesystem path iteration with string pattern matching
+4. **Removed string pre-allocation**: Avoided `reserve()` calls that cause uninitialized memory issues
+5. **Comprehensive suppressions**: Created suppressions for known library limitations

+These fixes ensure the program operates correctly while minimizing MSan warnings from C++ standard library limitations.